 (VT) Vermont Community Loan Fund offers the Agritourism Program which is a revolving loan fund with financing of up to $50,000 and is The Carrot Project’s partner for The Carrot Project Agriculture Loan Fund in Vermont.

-(VT) Ag Ventures Financial Services has an office St. Albans, VT.
+(VT) Ag Ventures Financial Services has an office in St. Albans, VT.

 (VT) Vermont Women’s Farm Fund makes awards for Farm Business Development and Leadership Development.

 (VT) Vermont Sustainable Jobs Fund offers a Flexible Capital Fund targeted to businesses with a minimum of $1,000,000 of yearly sales and strong profit margins.

 (VT) Community Capital of Vermont offers loans ranging from $1,000 to $100,000 that can be used for business start-up or growth and expansion.
 CCVT specializes in providing loans to business owners who lack the collateral or credit history to qualify for traditional bank loans.